Assisted dying in NZ – Expert Q&A

 “One of the main issues in this Bill is the designation that a disease will ‘end the person’s life within 6 months’.
 Prognosticating death is a very inexact science.
 In fact, a meta-analysis found that clinicians were wrong in predicting death within 6 months 25% of the time.
 It is particularly difficult to prognosticate death from end-stage chronic diseases.
 Additionally, death prognostication for cancer is becoming less certain as more effective therapies are developed for treatment.
 A cancer can now develop into a chronic illness and may not be necessarily life limiting.

-"The Bill is very vague regarding the vexing question of mental capacity and competence.
+“The Bill is very vague regarding the vexing question of mental capacity and competence.
 Mental capacity is not a black and white, yes or no question.
 Mental capacity is a continuum and is very situation specific and can change over time depending on the illness.
 Questionable mental capacity is one of the most difficult issues for healthcare professionals to resolve.
-It will be a heavy burden for the psychiatrist that is mantled with the decision about whether someone has the mental capacity to choose assisted death when mental capacity is unclear."
+It will be a heavy burden for the psychiatrist that is mantled with the decision about whether someone has the mental capacity to choose assisted death when mental capacity is unclear.
+For example, a person with frontotemporal lobe brain disfunction often appears to be mentally intact because frequently their memory is not affected.
+However, their executive function and judgement can be greatly affected and this could easily be missed in a single examination by a psychiatrist that has not observed the person over a longer period of time.
+Conversely, individuals in early stages of mild cognitive impairment are able to make informed decisions about significant life events, including their end of life wishes, although they may perform less well on a memory evaluation test.”

 How should terminal illness be defined, and how can we be sure we’re getting it right?